 Spotify

-Spotify sets the standard for omnichannel engagement by offering a consistent, personalized experience across smartphones, desktops, and smart speakers.
+Spotify maintains the standard for omnichannel engagement by offering a consistent, personalized experience across smartphones, desktops, and smart speakers.
 Users can start a playlist on one device and seamlessly continue on another.

 Its recommendation engine uses data and machine learning to curate playlists like Discover Weekly and Daily Mix, keeping users engaged across channels.